Iuliana-Ionita-Laza/QRAging/README.md

-## Example
+## Example of organ age prediction

 A simulated toy dataset is provided in the [example directory](/example) to demonstrate the prediction workflow.

-Users can apply the existing [model](model/qr.beta.proteomic.age.tsv) to predict organ aging with the simulated dataset.
+Users can apply the provided [models](model/qr.beta.proteomic.age.tsv) to predict organ age from the simulated dataset.

 The example input data includes